aibor/virtrun/README.md

 The sub-package [sysinit](https://pkg.go.dev/github.com/aibor/virtrun/sysinit)
 provides helper functions for the necessary tasks.

-A simple init can be built using `sysinit.Main` which is a wrapper for those essential tasks.
+A simple init can be built using `sysinit.Run` which is the main entry point for an init system.
+It runs user provided functions and shuts down the system on termination.
 For an example, see the
-[simple init program](internal/virtrun/init/cmd/main.go) that is used in the default wrapped mode.
+[simple init program](internal/virtrun/init/cmd/main.go) that is embedded in the virtrun binary and is the init used in the default wrapped mode.

 ## Internals